fcdoc/doc/en/flashduty/configure_flashduty/fault_silence_and_suppression.md

 - **Condition Matching:** Allows selection of match or non-match based on fault severity, fault tags, or combined conditions.
 - **Same Items:** Supports matching using the same attributes or labels, with multiple conditions, selecting at least one attribute or label, and requiring simultaneous satisfaction when both are chosen.

-Visit [Configure Filter Conditions](https://docs.flashcat.cloud/zh/flashduty/how-to-filter) to learn how to set up restrictions.
+You can visit [Configure filters](/configure_flashduty/how_to_filter) to understand how to set up restrictive conditions.

 > [!WARN]
 > When a fault meeting the conditions is suppressed, it will still be displayed and processed in the console, but no notification will be triggered.